top of page

 Here's what that savings look like:

-If you qualify for the maximum Pell Grant, your yearly out-of-pocket cost for tuition could be as low as $5,445.
+If you qualify for the maximum Pell Grant, next year's out-of-pocket cost for tuition could be as low as $6,670.
 That's something that a steady part-time job or great full-time summer job can cover.
 That's not even considering the addition of any SCHOLARSHIPS you might qualify for!

 Net Price Calculator